AshtonKem/HugoBlog/content/posts/the-primacy-of-the-build-tool.md

 +++
-title = "the primacy of the build tool" date = "2014-03-31" aliases = ["/blog/2014/03/31/the-primacy-of-the-build-tool"]
+title = "The Primacy of the Build Tool" date = "2014-03-31" aliases = ["/blog/2014/03/31/the-primacy-of-the-build-tool"]
 Categories = []